Golf equipment truths: How much damage does a range mat do to your clubs?

 We are lucky to have two of the most knowledgable golf gearheads in our office.
 And they are sharing their golf equipment knowledge with you.
 Golf Digest's equipment editors, Mike Stachura and E. Michael Johnson, have covered the golf equipment business for decades, and there are few who know the equipment industry better.
-We've asked them to answer your questions in a weekly equipment round-up.
-Tweet them any equipment questions you have, and they might answer your questions next week.
-(Click here or here to ask them a question.)
+Heres some answers to some equipment questions submitted by readers.

 I live in Ireland where the winters are long and the air is wet and cold.
 Do I risk the health of my clubs storing them in the shed? —@rskelley75